 - The US Family Health Plan is another Prime option available in designated US Family Health Plan areas.

 2. How will my child get to the doctor?

 Access to a health care provider is very important.
-If you enroll in TRICARE Prime, you will have an assigned primary care manager (PCM).
-Your must make appointments with your PCM, or point of service fees may apply.
+If you enroll in TRICARE Prime, you'll have an assigned primary care manager (PCM).
+Your must make appointments with your PCM, or point-of-service fees may apply.